Lqpletsp/MediScan-EMR-system/README.md

 # MediScan EMR System

 The EMR system offers capabilities of storing, reviewing and logging patients' condition/progress with AI integration for quicker/easier diagnosis to aid medical staff workers.
-Currently, it is just a wrapper of gemini and uses an opensource AI framwork by Google; Genkit.
+Currently, it is just a wrapper of gemini and uses an opensource AI framwork by Google: Genkit.

 ## For installation:
 ```bash